TakahitoSakuma/raycast-gemini-translate/README.md

-# Gemini Translate
+# Gemini Tech Translate

-Translate and Summarize text using the Google Gemini API directly within Raycast.
+Translate and Summarize text using the Google Gemini API directly within Raycast, optimized for technical and software development contexts.

 ## Features